Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Happens if a Cat Eats Too Much Honey?

 If your cat eats too much honey, it will likely have to deal with some diarrhea.
 There’s also anecdotal evidence that regular consumption of honey might be connected with botulinum, a bacteria that causes botulism.
-It’s rare for honey to cause botulism, but it has been reported as the cause of several cases of infant botulism, and it’s also believed to occur in cats that eat too much honey.
+It’s rare for honey to cause botulism, but it has been reported as the cause of several cases of infant botulism, and it’s definitely an unnecessary risk that you expose your cat to if you feed them too much honey.

 Conclusion